Working for us

 NEST

-If you are taking your NHS Pension or you work full time elsewhere and are contributing towards an NHS pension then you have to be enrolled into the Government National Employment Saving Fund (NEST) scheme.
-You pay 4.0 % on your on qualifying earnings.
-Qualifying earnings are £520.00 -£4167.00 per month. (and receive the tax relief back directly from the Government) and the employer contributes 3% on your qualifying earnings.
+If you work full time elsewhere and are already contributing towards an NHS Pension, then you will be enrolled into the Government National Employment Saving Fund (NEST) scheme.
+As an employee you pay 4.0% on your qualifying earnings, the employer contributes 3% on your qualifying earnings.

 Opting out